egor-geller/Bank/README.md

 # Bank account management assignment

-You must implement a Python program (which will run by calling a single script) in which you will implement the management of a single bank account with the following actions (by INPUT from the user)
+Implement a Python program (which will run by calling a single script) in which you will implement the management of a single bank account with the following actions (by INPUT from the user)